What’s the Difference Between Spirit, Soul, and Body?

 “Don’t let sin reign in your mortal body so that you obey its desires” (Romans 6:12).

 Now, can an eagle stare at the ground and act like a flightless bird?
 Sure.
-But just because an eagle chooses to do something so stupid, that will never change its DNA structure.
+But just because an eagle chooses to do something so strange, that will never change its DNA structure.
 It’s an eagle.
 Period.
 Forever.
 Same with us as reborn children of God!
 We are heavenly spirits!
 We are saints!
 Not by what we do, but by birth!